jeffro256/carrot/release/carrot_0.1.md

 #### 7.1.2 Payment ID

-A single 8-byte encrypted payment ID field is retained for 2-output non-coinbase transactions for backwards compability with legacy integrated addresses.
+A single 8-byte encrypted payment ID field is retained for 2-output non-coinbase transactions for backwards compatibility with legacy integrated addresses.
 When not sending to a legacy integrated address, `pid` is set to zero.

 The payment ID `pid` is encrypted by exclusive or (XOR) with an encryption mask <code>m<sub>pid</sub></code>.
 The encryption mask is derived from the shared secrets of the payment e-note.